aitoraznar/node-basic-test-base/README.md

 ### License ISC

-Copyright (c) 2015, Company or Person's Name renaitor@gmail.com
+Copyright (c) 2015, Aitor Aznar Álvarez renaitor@gmail.com

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above